Alan Bradley (writer)

-Alan Bradley (born 1938) is a Canadian mystery writer known for his Flavia de Luce series, which began with the acclaimed The Sweetness at the Bottom of the Pie.
+Alan Bradley (October 10, 1938 – May 18, 2026) was a Canadian mystery writer known for his Flavia de Luce series, which began with the acclaimed The Sweetness at the Bottom of the Pie.

 Early life and engineering career

-Bradley was born in 1938 in Toronto, Ontario, Canada.
+Bradley was born on October 10, 1938 in Toronto, Ontario, Canada.
 He was brought up with two older sisters in the small town of Cobourg.
 When Bradley was a toddler, his father left the family and his mother raised the children alone.
 Bradley learned to read at an early age, partly because he was a sickly child who spent a lot of time in bed.
-However, Bradley confesses to having been a "very bad student", particularly in high school, spending his free time reading in the local cemetery because he felt he didn't fit in.
+However, Bradley confessed to having been a "very bad student", particularly in high school, spending his free time reading in the local cemetery because he felt he didn't fit in.

 After completing his education, Bradley worked in Cobourg as a radio and television engineer, designing and building electronic systems.
 He then worked briefly for Ryerson Polytechnical Institute in Toronto (now Toronto Metropolitan University), before moving to Saskatoon to take a job at the University of Saskatchewan in 1969.
 There he helped develop a broadcasting studio, where he worked as Director of Television Engineering for 25 years.
 He took an early retirement from the university in 1994 to become a full-time writer.